J-onasJones/PI-server-rack/README.md

 # PI-MC-WATCHER
 A system that allows Monitoring of Raspberry PI('s) and it's running Minecraft Server(s) on PC and Mac

+## Why?
+Because I can.
+Overcomplicated stupid projects are a lot of fun.

 ## What it is about
 The system contains of three parts.
 Those are the **PC Module**, **RPi Master Module** and ** RPi Slave Module**